 TA2 (grading HW3, HW4, HW6, HW8, HW9): Andy Tsao, Office hours: Tue 10:30-11:30 at Sequoia 220, Fri 10:30-12:30, at Sequoia 105, or e-mail .

 Grading : Judgement based on final exam mark (73%) and on consistent Homework efforts (27%).
 Typically, total score above 63% needed for passing.

-Homework: Four HW problems out of the five assigned are due Tu 4:00 p.m. on a weekly basis.
-See homework sets and their solution.
-Please deliver your assignment either to the lecture or to the course mailbox (marked "STAT 310c In") in Sequoia, the day it is due (course mailbox is in 2nd floor of the building).
+Homework: Four HW problems out of the five assigned are due Tue at 10:30 a.m. on a weekly basis.
+See HW1--HW9 and their solution.
+Please deliver your assignment to the lecture or to instructor's mailbox in Sequoia, by the due time.
 Late homework will not be accepted.
-Solutions are posted on this page (within 36h).
-All unclaimed solutions are in mailbox marked "STAT 310c Out".
+Solutions posted on the course Canvas page (within 36h).
+Graded homework returned in class (within a week).

 Syllabus (per lecture notes):

 4/1 Tu(7.1) Th(7.2) 4/8 Tu(7.2/7.3) Th(8.1) 4/15 Tu(8.2.1/8.2.2) Th(8.2.2/8.2.3) 4/22 Th(8.2.3/8.3.1) Th(8.3.1/8.3.2) 4/29 Tu(8.3.2/9.1) Th(9.1) 5/6 Tu(9.2) Th(9.2/9.2.1) 5/13 Th(9.2.1/9.2.2) Th(9.2.2/9.3) 5/20 Tu(9.3/8.2.4) Th(8.2.4) 5/27 Tu(8.2.4/8.3.3) Th(8.3.3) 6/3 Tu(Review:TA1)